 Once all required materials are received, we will call to schedule an interview.
 The interviews are structured in the following way:

-- Applicants for the middle school will meet for one hour with the Admissions Director, Principal, and faculty members.
+- Applicants for the middle school will meet with the Admissions Director, Lower School Chair, and class teacher.
 Parents are welcome to attend.

 - Decisions are made and communicated shortly after the interview.
 In some cases, students will be invited to come and spend a day or two with the class they are applying to before an admissions decision is made.

-- International applicants who reside outside of the area will be invited to a Skype interview with the Admissions Director, Principal, an ESL teacher, and other faculty.
+- International applicants who reside outside of the area will be invited to a Skype interview with the Admissions Director, Lower School Chair, an ELL teacher, and other faculty.